villekf/OMEGA-doc/docs/source/algorithms.rst

 ROSEM
 ^^^^^

+Full name(s): Relaxed ordered subsets expectation maximization

+Enable with ``options.ROSEM``.

 Identical to OSEM except that includes relaxation (lambda, see `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_ above) as well.
 Useful for testing/comparison purposes only.
 See ROSEM-MAP for regularized version.

 RBI
 ^^^

+Full name(s): Rescaled block-iterative algorithm

+Enable with ``options.RBI``.

-Subset-based algorithm similar to OSEM.
+Subset-based algorithm similar to `OSEM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#mlem-osem>`_.
 Convergence is not guaranteed.
 No transmission tomography version.
 Useful for testing/comparison purposes only.
 See OSL-RBI for regularized version.

 Based on: https://doi.org/10.1109/83.499919

 DRAMA
 ^^^^^

+Full name(s): Dynamic row-action maximum likelihood algorithm

+Enable with ``options.DRAMA``.

 Modified version of `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_.
 Requires some additional parameter tuning (see DRAMA PROPERTIES in the examples and the original article for details on the parameters), but can provide faster convergence.
 No transmission tomography version.
 No regularized version available.